liesnikov/extensible-elaborator/paper/main.md

 Alternatively, one can imagine a system where constraint solvers are latching onto non-reduced types and terms in constraints.
 In that case we can get around with a trick borrowed from Coq, where `coerce _ t` computes to `_ t`, but since we typechecked an unreduced application the search will still be launched on the right form.

+This also means that constraints can/have to match on unreduced types in the e.g. `FillInTheTherm`

 # Related work # {#section_related_work}